antifaust/hello-world/README.md

 # hello-world

-This is just the tuturial introduction
+THis is just me playing aroung a bit.
+In particular this is the readme to that project!
+Enjoy!